10 Unhelpful Christian Responses to Narcissistic Abuse: What to Say and Do Instead

 “You must submit to the leadership role God gave your husband.”

 Both male and female emotional abusers demand an idolatrous level of devotion and expect their spouse to create feelings of value and importance in them.
-When their spouse can’t meet this God-sized task, they punish them by withholding attention, respect, affection, and money.
+When their spouse cannot meet this God-sized task, they punish them by withholding attention, respect, affection, and money.
 No amount of devotion and obedience is enough to satisfy the deep void in their soul and create the feelings of value they crave.

 God calls us to place Him first in our lives and all other relationships second.
 Bowing down and submitting to an idol is a sin, even if the one demanding this worship is a spouse.

 A helpful response would be to remind the victim how pleased the God of the universe is when we place Him above all else.
-It’s a beautiful act of worship for a person to choose God over their spouse’s sinful demands or what friends or family want them to do.
+It is a beautiful act of worship for a person to choose God over their spouse’s sinful demands or what friends or family want them to do.

 #9